umaar/nodetime/README.md

     nodetime.filter(function(sample) {
       return (sample._ms >= 100); // the sample is ignored if request took less than 100 ms
     })

+`time(label[, context])` - marks time measurement start.
+Optional context parameter is used to pass more information about execution context as hash pairs.

+`timeEnd(label[, context])` - marks time measurement end.
+At this point a sample containing measured interval information, such as response time, CPU time, Operations and related data will be emitted and send to server if not in headless mode.
+Optional context parameter is used to pass more information about execution context as hash pairs.
+Read more in the blog post http://nodetime.com/blog/powerful-alternative-to-nodes-console-time.

 ### Events: